Environmental issues in Myanmar: Climate change

 Myanmar is located in Southeast Asia and has a tropical climate.
-It has three seasons: summer, rainy season and winter.
-The country is also divided into three geographical zones: the Dry Zone, the coastal zone and the hilly zone.
-The climate change in Myanmar is influenced by its geographical locations.
-The central part of the country constitutes a dry zone, and a chance of occurring drought is high due to its minimal annual rainfall, ranging between 500–1000 mm per year.
-In contrast, the southern and western regions form the coastal zone are facing the threats of cyclones, particularly during the monsoon season.
+It has three seasons: summer, rainy season, and winter.
+The country is also divided into three geographical zones: the Dry Zone, the coastal zone, and the hilly zone.
+The climate change in Myanmar is influenced by its geographical location.
+The central part of the country constitutes a dry zone, and a chance of drought occurring is high due to its minimal annual rainfall, ranging between 500–1000 mm per year.
+In contrast, the southern and western regions that form the coastal zone are facing the threats of cyclones, particularly during the monsoon season.
 The hilly region, located in the northern and eastern parts of the country, experiences lower temperatures compared to other zones.